linenoise/io/README.md

 linenoise.io
 =================

-This is the codebase that runs [Danne Huffaker's music site](http://linenoise.io/).
+This is the codebase that runs [Danne Stayskal's music site](http://linenoise.io/).
 It is developed using [nanoc](http://nanoc.stoneship.org/) and rsynced in static form to the server.

 Installation
 ------------